-The average commission dollars per-member-per-month that we received for new individual and family health insurance plan members in 2014 varied based upon a number of factors, including the ratio of policies that we sold for which we receive per member-per-month commissions compared to percentage-of-premium commissions, the premiums on the policies we sold, the mix of our members by health insurance carrier and the commission rates we received from each carrier.
-The increased volume of individual and family health insurance submitted applications during the initial open enrollment period caused us to experience a further shift in the concentration of our membership by health insurance carrier and type of plan purchased.
+Commission Rates.
+The average commission dollars per-member-per-month that we receive for new individual and family health insurance plan members varies based upon a number of factors, including the ratio of policies that we sold for which we receive per member-per-month commissions compared to percentage-of-premium commissions, the premiums on the policies we sold, the mix of our members by health insurance carrier and the commission rates we receive from each carrier.
+The increased volume of individual and family health insurance submitted applications during the open enrollment periods has in the past caused us to experience a shift in the concentration of our membership by health insurance carrier and type of plan purchased.
 For example, some health insurance carriers exited or reduced selling efforts in certain markets during the initial open enrollment period, while others increased their marketing efforts in certain markets.
 These and other factors resulted in a change in the concentration of our individual and family health insurance members by carrier, which had the impact, after incorporating the positive impact of health insurance premium inflation, of reducing our average commission rate per member in the second and third quarters of 2014.
-While we expect that health insurance carriers will generally pay commission rates on individual and family plans with coverage effective in 2015 similar to those paid in 2014, changes in the concentration of our membership with particular health insurance carriers or health insurance plans could positively or negatively impact our commission revenue in 2015.
-We observed higher commissions on new sales for many of the individual and family plans for which we received payments from health insurance carriers during the first quarter of 2015 compared to previous quarters in 2014.
-We typically enter into contractual agency relationships with health insurance carriers that are non-exclusive and terminable on short notice by either party for any reason.
-In addition, health insurance carriers often have the ability to terminate or amend our agreements unilaterally on short notice, including provisions in our agreements relating to our commission rates.
-The amendment or termination of an agreement we have with a health insurance carrier may adversely impact the commissions we are paid on health insurance plans that we have already sold through the carrier.
+We observed higher commissions on many of the individual and family health insurance plans that we sold during the second open enrollment period for which we received payments from health insurance carriers during the first, second and third quarters of 2014.
+We believe that at least some of this can be explained by higher average premiums on qualified health plans that we were able to sell in greater volume and by overall premium inflation across the market for individual and family health insurance.
+It is unclear whether this trend will continue throughout the remainder of 2015 or in connection with applications submitted during the open enrollment period that began in November 1, 2015.

+Retention Rates.
 Our individual and family health insurance commission revenue is also influenced by our individual and family health insurance member retention rates.
-The member retention rates on our individual and family membership were negatively impacted by health care reform beginning in the fourth quarter of 2013 and throughout 2014.
-As a result, the number of new individual and family health insurance members added during the second, third and fourth quarters of 2014 and the first quarter of 2015, was not enough to offset the loss of existing members, resulting in an annual decline in individual and family health insurance estimated membership during those periods.
+The member retention rates on our individual and family membership were negatively impacted by health care reform beginning in the fourth quarter of 2013, throughout 2014 and during the first three quarters of 2015.
+As a result, the number of new individual and family health insurance members added during the second, third and fourth quarters of 2014 and the first, second and third quarters of 2015, was not enough to offset the loss of existing members, resulting in an annual decline in individual and family health insurance estimated membership during those periods.